top of page

 The noun 'chronicle' has its etymological origins in the Latin word 'chronica,' which, in turn, derives from the Greek term 'khronika.'
 Both 'chronica' and 'khronika' are related to 'khronos,' meaning 'time.'
 In its earliest use, 'chronica' referred to historical records or accounts of events arranged in chronological order.
 As the word transitioned from Latin to Old French and then into English, it retained its fundamental meaning of a detailed and factual record of events presented in the order of their occurrence.
 Therefore, when we speak of a 'chronicle' today, we invoke its historical connection to the passage of time and the meticulous recording of events, serving as a valuable resource for understanding history and historical developments.

-Quiz: Find the meaning of chronicle
+Find the correct meaning of the noun chronicle:

 Try Again!